Select Page

 CFA advice

 If you have not already done so, you should prepare your bushfire plan.
 To assist, consult CFA’s website cfa.vic.gov.au for free information and advice.
-CFA also has the Fire Safety Outreach Program, offering bushfire planning and preparation advice to those in East Gippsland.
-To register your interest email firesafetyoutreach@cfa.vic.gov.au, or call 0419 874 484 during business hours.
-For details of fires visit the website emergency.vic.gov.au.
-In addition there is the VicEmergency Hotline on 1800 226 226.
+CFA also has Fire Safety Programs that offer bushfire planning and preparation advice.
+For more details visit the CFA’s Fires Safety Programs webpage.

 Further information on preparing for bushfires